redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

 **Mitigation**:

+**IREV1:** dead link.
+The backslash is necessary otherwise the generated hyperlink contains a dot.

 - SEC-LSM-MGR must check using DAC, MAC and CYNAGORA if the client is authorized.
-This check must be strong and can not be tampered.
-See @SEC-LSM-MGR.HRQ-R-CLI-AUT.
+This check must be strong and cannot be tampered.
+See
+@SEC-LSM-MGR.HRQ-R-PRO-SOC\.

 ## Denial-of-service